-The classification of the Company's borrowing as a current liability gives rise to a negative current ratio of \$3,550,631.
-As a result, the Directors have concluded that in the current circumstances there exists a significant uncertainty that may cast doubt over the Company's ability to continue as a going concern.
+The classification of the Company's borrowing as a non-current liability gives rise to a positive current ratio of \$3,108,489.
+The Directors have concluded that despite the current circumstances there still exists a significant uncertainty that may cast doubt over the Company's ability to continue as a going concern.
 Nevertheless, after taking into account the current joint venture arrangements, the loan facility arrangement and various other funding options available, including the Company's past experience in raising funds, the Directors have a reasonable expectation that the Company will have adequate resources to fund its future operational requirements and for these reasons they continue to adopt the going concern basis in preparing the financial report.